-Transcripts will be provided free of charge to transferring students and up to one year after your graduation date.
+Transcripts will be provided free of charge to transferring students and yearly graduates.
 Please allow twenty-four (24) hours working time to process.
 Transcripts will reflect all classes attempted.
 If a class is repeated, both grades will be represented on the transcript.
 Final transcripts will be available beginning June 15.